Thruppence: Lessons from a few border crossings

 The bureaucracy is byzantine, too, with rules constantly changing.
 I was filling out passenger locator forms and booking tests for successive days before I travelled to the UK.
 It was a similar experience on return.
 A visiting overseas fund manager on a whistle-stop tour of India this week told me he was pre-emptively testing almost every day to catch the next flight.

 Some restrictions are questionable too.
-Arrivals in the UK from Pakistan and Bangladesh face costly hotel quarantine but those from India, sandwiched in the middle, do not: The UK wants a trade deal with the world’s fifth-largest economy.
+Arrivals in the UK from Pakistan and Bangladesh face costly hotel quarantine but those from India, sandwiched in the middle, will only do so from this week after Prime Minister Boris Johnson on Monday cancelled his visit to the country: The UK dithered because it wants a trade deal with the world’s fifth-largest economy.
 And many folks skip Mumbai hotel quarantine by flying through New Delhi, where the rules are different, and catching a domestic flight to Mumbai.
 This kind of problem extends far beyond these two countries.

 The resumption of normal international travel will be a painful drawn-out affair.
 As well as the global vaccine divide between rich and poor nations, differing appetites for risk may keep countries that have aimed for zero or minimal Covid, like Hong Kong, Singapore, and Australia, stuck in a bubble cut off from the world.
 There’s no substitute for packing your bags and being out on the road, but the journey will be bumpier than before.
 (By Una Galani)